Mobile Crisis Services

 Mobile crisis services are available to anyone in need of crisis stabilization services who is willing and able to safely engage in such services.
 All persons physically located within San Luis Obispo County qualify for mobile crisis services, no matter their status or circumstances.

-Both MCT and MHET are contracted by the county and operated by Sierra Mental Wellness Group.
-The staff are caring behavioral health professionals such as licensed medical practitioners, mental health clinicians, rehabilitation specialists, and peer support specialists.
+Staff who work on the Mobile Crisis Team are caring behavioral health professionals such as licensed medical practitioners, mental health clinicians, rehabilitation specialists, and peer support specialists.

 No, mobile crisis services are provided on an as-needed basis.
 To access the mobile crisis team, call the Central Coast Hotline at 1-800-783-0607 and request mobile crisis services.